binci/binci/README.md

   test: npm test
 ```

-The above would allow you to run `lab <task>` to execute any of the tasks defined.
+The above would allow you to run `devlab <task>` to execute any of the tasks defined.

 ### Custom Execution

 Devlab also allows for executing tasks not predefined in the configuration file using the `-e` flag.
 For example:

 ```
-lab -e "/bin/sh"
+devlab -e "/bin/sh"
 ```

 The above would start the container using the configuration, call the `before` task, then start the `sh` shell.
 The container will then remain in the shell until an `exit` command is sent by the user.